MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

 To do:
   - Add MD5 ?
-  - Precise results for KByte, MByte sizes
   - Info about packers, file headers etc.
-  - Take care to close all handles, ressources properly
+  - Clipboard commandline switches, to copy hash value to clipboard (/S1 /S256) with MASM lib SetClipboardText
+  - Use "ALIGN" to speed up the program!

 Tested under Win7-64 and Win7-32.